dabihdevs/samurai-quest/README.md

 ** Recent fixes: **
-- corrected offset of trees
-- added functions to read attack and magic inputs
+- player doesn't glitch anymore when colliding with objects
-- about to introduce player states in the game
+- player does not enter in water anymore

-** Current problems: **
-- sometimes when colliding the main character changes position on the map
-- the attack animation doesn't seem to work well
+- attack/magic animations work good now